There are a million ways AI can simplify the property buying and selling process for real estate agents and brokerages. Here's how and what's next.

 Chatbots

-Chatbots serve as a bridge between a client and an agent when the agent isn’t available to speak one-on-one.
+Chatbots act as a bridge between a client and an agent when the agent isn’t available to speak one-on-one.
 Clients can get answers to common questions at any time of the day, whether or not an agent is available.
 Chatbots can also assist brokerages in marketing listings with speed and precision, along with many customizable functions.
 Some chatbots are even advanced enough to switch between a bot to a human on-demand when complex questions are brought up.

 Neighborhood Info